 For our 22 pound dog, Fritz, we fed him ¼ of the cake in place of his dinner.
 Fritz absolutely loves this cake!

 For safety, you need to decide if you can put the entire birthday cake in front of your dog.
-Yes it makes for super cute pictures but if you dog has ever shown any type of resource guarding or food aggression it is best to serve only what you are comfortable with your dog eating at one time.
+Yes, it makes for super cute pictures but if your dog has ever shown any type of resource guarding or food aggression it is best to serve only what you are comfortable with your dog eating at one time.

 Dog Birthday Cake

 Baking the Dog Cake